-- 1) Restrict access to BWC data according to an authorized employee's access credentials. - 2) Maintain an automated audit/electronic audit trail of the date, time, and person with regard to each access to data.
-All employees who access BWC Data via evidence.com will be required to document the reason for their access by adding a note describing their reason for accessing the data in the "notes" section of whatever data file is accessed.
+- 1) Restrict access to BWC data according to an authorized employee's access as defined later in this policy. - 2) Require the BWC vendor to provide a system that will maintain an automated audit/electronic audit trail of the date, time, and person with regard to each access to data.
+All employees who access BWC data via evidence.com will be required to document the reason for their access by adding a note describing their reason for accessing the data in the "notes" section of whatever data file is accessed.